kxdang/kiendang.me/content/blog/048-Gatsby-blog-transfer-2019/index.md

 Since Gatsby is based on React, a library that I’m familiar with, I was able to follow their tutorials via their documentation and was able to have a simple blog up and running.

-I found that it deploys with Netlify via github which made updating and adding posts very seamless through commits.
+I found that it deploys with Netlify via Github which made updating and adding posts very seamless through commits.
 Most importantly, the hosting from <a href="https://www.netlify.com/" target="_blank">Netlify</a> is completely free!

 ## <center>Features I Added</center>